pnp/PnP/Solutions/AspNetCore.Authentication/README.md

                 }
         );
 ```
-For the above pipeline additions to work, the following needs to be added to the ConfigureServices method of Startup.cs"
+4. For the Session & Cookie pipeline additions to work, the following needs to be added to the ConfigureServices method of Startup.cs"
 ```C#
             services.AddCaching();
             services.AddSession(o => { o.IdleTimeout = TimeSpan.FromSeconds(3600); });
 ```
+5. You might need to restore your Bower and Nuget packages if they are not present on your machine.

 ## Release Notes ##
-- RC1 working and ready for use
+- RC1 is working and ready for use
-- RC2 port in testing
+- RC2 port is currently in testing
 - This only works with ACS, High Trust is still not supported/developed yet :(
 - Remote Event Receivers not tested yet